 Q15.
 Do shock collars work on large dogs?

-Of course, you can never hurt your pet when using a shock collar.
+Of course, you can never hurt your pet when using a static level shock collar.
 It’s just like using a tap; it hurts at first, then becomes less painful after a while, and you stop feeling it altogether!

 These modern dog shock collars are very useful for teaching some basic commands and controlling unwanted behavior such as jumping up at people and barking needlessly.
 In addition, it also works well for housebreaking puppies too if you use the static pulse option instead of the shock function.

 Q16.
 Do Shock Collars Work on Aggressive Dogs?